A Divide-and-Conquer Strategy for Hard-Label Extraction of Deep Neural Networks via Side-Channel Attacks: Practical experiments

+Our methodology relies entirely on the oracle's ability to distinguish the state of two inputs for a given neuron.
+Thus, we first validate that such a function can be constructed using the distinguisher introduced in \autoref{subsec:divide_conquer_methodo}.
+Here, we present results obtained using the setup described above.

-\textbf{Description of the weakness.} The implementation of the ReLU function in X-Cube-AI is constant-time, as recommended in \cite{Maji2021LeakyNR}.
-Algorithm \autoref{alg:ReLU_implem} describes the main idea behind this implementation\footnote{For the purpose of this work, we decide to explain the weakness we exploit as an illustrated example, but understanding the vulnerability is not a prerequisite to perform our black-box extraction attack.} for $32$-bit values.
+\paragraph{Description of the vulnerability.} The ReLU implementation in X-Cube-AI is constant-time, as recommended in \cite{Maji2021LeakyNR}. \autoref{alg:ReLU_implem} illustrates the main idea for $32$-bit values\footnote{Understanding the vulnerability is not required to perform our black-box extraction attack; we present it here for illustration purposes.}.